A step by step Travel to India guide

 Hindu mythology also states that Lord Shiva founded this city more than 5000 years ago.
 It is currently one of the most visited places amongst Indians & tourists for its grand aarti ceremony on the ghats, grand temples, beautiful silk sarees, and ornaments.
 For more information about Hindu Gods, click here.

 Lonar Lake in Maharashtra was formed by a meteor over 52,00 years ago.
 It is 4 hours away from Ahmedabad and is quite an astronomical marvel.

-Shani Shingnapur attracts over 40,000 devotees each year due it’s houses that are made without doors and locks.
-The inhabitants here believe that God is the guardian of their village and He will keep them safe and secure.
+Shani Shingnapur attracts over 40,000 devotees each year due to its houses made without doors and locks.
+The inhabitants here believe that God is the guardian of their village, and He will keep them safe and secure.
 Shani Shingnapur is located in Maharashtra and is one of the rarest places on earth.

 Karni Mata Temple

 The Karna Mata Temple in India is the most strange attraction you’d ever find.
 It is infested with hundreds of rats who pilgrims consider as their ancestors.
 The temple stays crowded very often as thousands of people come here for prayers.